Table of Contents

 - Training addresses workplace-specific scenarios

-- Teams train together rather than individually
+- Teams train together rather than individually, which increases trust, confidence, and reliability

 Common Questions: Practical Answers